AfeefaDe/afeefa-messaging/README.md

 ## Development
 1. checkout repo in a desired place
 2. Install all dependencies via `$ composer install` AND `$ npm install`
-3. create config files `/config/smtpconf.ini` and `/config/auth.ini` from provided example files
+3. create config files `/config/smtpconf.ini` and `/config/auth.ini` and `/config/template_vars.php` from provided example files
+1. create `.htaccess` file from provided example file
 1. serve `/dist` folder with php like `$ php -S localhost:3010 -t dist/`
 2. `$ npm run dev` to watch and build all mail templates
 1. fire requests to the routes, e.g. using postman